Katherine Reutter: Appearances and endorsements

 Reutter appeared as a guest on Comedy Central's The Colbert Report on December 14, 2009.
 Host Stephen Colbert autographed her thigh, an idea by Reutter that initially caught the comedian off guard (Although Reutter's website suggest that it was her manager's idea and they had discussed it with Colbert beforehand).
 Colbert began raising funds for the U.S. Speedskating team when their sponsor, the Dutch DSB Bank, went bankrupt.

 In the lead up to the 2018 Olympics, Reutter was sponsored by TLC The Littleton Clinic, Rosencutter Ultra Fitness, and Performance.
 Reutter's past sponsors include U.S. Speedskating, Verizon, EyeCare 20/20, Bioenergy Ribose, Nike, Oakley and the Champaign Police Department, who helped pay the costs of her training in Utah.

 Personal life

-As of 2021, Katherine Reutter resides in Milwaukee with her husband Mark Adamek and plans of writing a book.
+As of 2021, Reutter lived in Milwaukee with her husband, Mark Adamek.